Now taking graduate applications for fall 2015.

 A personal essay of 500 to 1,000 words must accompany the application.
-Indicate why you want to study writing at the graduate level.
-Describe your writing experience and your general writing and educational objectives.
+The essay should be a clear statement of your writing experience, why you want to study writing at the graduate level, your educational objectives, and any critical influences on your work.

-You are welcome, but not required, to submit visual materials in support of your application, including book art, videos, CDs, or DVDs.
-DVDs should be in NTSC format.
+You are welcome, but not required, to submit visual materials in support of your application, including book art and videos.

 Résumé / Curriculum Vitae